Generalizable data-driven turbulence closure modeling on unstructured grids with differentiable physics: Results and Discussion

-We generate a significantly coarser mesh for the BFS flow, consisting of 5,253 elements, on which we apply our ML-based closure and evaluate it against baseline comparisons.
-Fig. \ref{fig:dom}(b) shows a portion of this mesh in the area around the step.
-The scaling factor for element sizes was set to be $\approx 4.5\times$ the size of the high-resolution mesh.
-Simulations on this coarse grid use nearly the same solution scheme as the ground truth, except the SUPG stabilization is removed and the timestep size is increased to $\Delta t=10^{-4}s$.
+We generate a significantly coarser mesh for the two-dimensional BFS flow, consisting of 5,253 triangular cells with Taylor-Hood elements, on which we apply our ML-based closure and evaluate it against baseline comparisons.
+Fig. \ref{fig:2d_dom}(b) shows a portion of this mesh in the area around the step.
+The scaling factor for element sizes was set to be approximately 4.5 times of the size of the high-resolution mesh.
+Simulations on this coarse grid use nearly the same solution scheme as the ground truth, except the timestep size is increased to $\Delta t=10^{-4}s$.
 We test two baseline comparisons on this grid, no model (``NM-5k''), where no closure model is used, and the standard Smagorinsky closure (``LES-5k''), where we set $C_s=0.06$ based on optimizing \textit{a-posteriori} results with respect to the ground truth.
 The ML-closure is denoted ``ML-5k''.

-A third mesh, consisting of 23,502 elements, is also created for each geometry, positioned between the coarse ML mesh and the fine ground truth mesh in terms of size.
+A third mesh, consisting of 23,502 elements, is also created, positioned between the coarse ML mesh and the fine ground truth mesh in terms of size.
 This mesh serves as an additional baseline comparison (referred to as 'LES-20k') for the model in relation to a more well-resolved LES simulation.
 The Smagorinsky model is used with $C_s=0.07$, and the timestep is reduced to $\Delta t=5\times10^{-5}s$.